ghrghbogdan/RISC-V-Assembler-and-Executor/README.md

 ```
 00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000010000010000100111010101101110011000010010000001001100011101010110110101100101001000000010000100000000
 ```
-The result will be stored in memory.
+The result should be stored in memory, but due to the lack of time we didn't make it work (but the 'call' operation and 'strlen' function works good :) ).

 ## How it works:
 ### ---------------------------------------------Assembler-----------------------------------------------